Radichetta

 It can be eaten fresh or cooked, in various Italian dishes.
 It can be cooked like a vegetable, lightly sauteed in olive oil.

-It grows fast from seed, either inside (before being planted outside) or outdoors in rows, 8-12 inches apart.
-It is recommended to sow seeds between February to the end of October.
+It grows fast from seed, either inside (before being planted outside) or outdoors in rows, 8–12 inches apart.
+It is recommended to sow seeds between February and the end of October.
 The lettuce-like plants can grow up to 1 foot tall.

 It is cold tolerant, and is slow to bolt, in spring.
 The young leaves can be harvested or the whole head later in the summer.